 The acetic acid in vinegar eats through the grease, saving you scrubbing time and frustrations.

-- No harsh chemicals or fumes: Vinegar has a simple chemical structure, and we enjoy it all of the time in salad dressing, condiments, and as an ingredient in many recipes.
+- No harsh chemicals or fumes.
+Vinegar has a simple chemical structure, and people enjoy it all of the time in salad dressings, condiments, and as an ingredient in many recipes.
 While vinegar has a sharp odor, you don't have to fear inhaling it when it's used for cleaning purposes.

 - Safe for use around pets and kids.
 While you don't want them splashing vinegar in their eyes, you don't have to worry about them touching or licking a surface that was just cleaned with vinegar.
 It's safe on your salad so it's safe on tongues and fingers.

-- Save space in your cupboards: You don't need to store special-purpose cleaning chemicals.
+- Saves space in your cupboards.
+You don't need to store special-purpose cleaning chemicals.
 You can use the same bottle of vinegar to make salad dressing or for cleaning.
 That said, once you begin to explore everything you can clean with vinegar, you may be buying it by the gallon rather than the pint.

 Warnings and Precautions

 - Do not use vinegar on marble.
-The acid in vinegar can damage marble, and that would be a costly problem.
+The acid in vinegar can damage it, and that would be a costly problem.

 - Test using vinegar on a small area before you use it on finished wood surfaces or tile.
 If the surface isn't fully sealed, you may see an effect.
 Better to only mar a tiny area than to clean the whole floor or furniture piece and then discover there is a problem.